Bad Omens: 2021–2024: The Death of Peace of Mind and Concrete Jungle [The OST]

 On November 10, 2021, Bad Omens released the song "The Death of Peace of Mind", and announced their third studio album of the same name would be released on February 25, 2022.
 On January 19, 2022, the band released the lead single, "Like a Villain" and a music video for the song on February 2.
 The album was released on February 25, 2022.
-A music video for the song "Just Pretend" was released on June 8, 2022.
+A music video for the song "Just Pretend" was released on June 8, 2023.
 "Just Pretend" became the band's biggest hit to date and is certified platinum by the RIAA.
 During that same year, after filling in the spot of Every Time I Die on the Voyeurist Tour with headliner Underoath, Bad Omens toured with A Day to Remember, The Ghost Inside, and Beartooth.
 The band later announced on August 23 that they would be headlining a North American tour with Dayseeker, Make Them Suffer, and Thousand Below.
 The band toured Europe in early 2023 and was followed by a short run with support from Erra and Invent Animate.
 Following a break during the Summer, a Fall 2023 tour took place throughout North America, supported once again by Erra as well as I See Stars.

 Bad Omens playing at Aftershock 2023.

 In June 2023, it was confirmed Bad Omens will support Bring Me the Horizon on their tour in January 2024.
 On January 24, 2024, the band released "V.A.N." in collaboration with Poppy.
 On May 31, 2024, they released Concrete Jungle [The OST], a compilation album which has been described as an 'experimental extension' of their album, The Death of Peace of Mind.

 2024–present: upcoming fourth studio album

 On August 8, 2025, the band released their first non-collaborative single in 3 years, titled "Specter".
 The official music video was released on August 9.
 On September 10, another single, titled "Impose", was released alongside its music video.
 On October 22, the band released a third single, titled "Dying to Love".
 On November 18, the fourth single, "Left for Good", was released.

+In February 2026, the band kicked off a North American tour with Beartooth and President supporting.